- What are overprotective parents

 The psychological effects of overprotective parents can be significant.

-The most notable one is that it hurts their children’s growth and development into well-adjusted, independent adults.
+The most notable is that it hurts their children’s growth and development into well-adjusted, independent adults.

 Here are the different ways this harm manifests.